• Skip to primary navigation

 What is Adana Kebab?

 Adana Kebab is a Turkish kebab dish made of hand-minced lamb meat mounted on a wide iron skewer.
 The traditional way to cook them is to grill them on an open coal fire (mangal in Turkish).
-It is named after Adana, the fifth-largest city in Turkey and was originally known as the "Kıyma Kebabı".
+It is named after Adana, the fifth-largest city in Turkey, and was originally known as the "Kıyma Kebabı".

-Ingredients for Adana Kebab
+Labelled picture of ingredients for Adana Kebab

-• Lamb - Authentically, Adana Kebabı is made from the meat of a male lamb that is younger than one year of age.
 For this recipe, I used lamb shoulder and cleaned as much of the silver skin and nerves as possible to have soft and delicious kebabs.
-Alternatively, you can use lamb mince with a high-fat ratio (minimum of %30) but the taste and the texture of Adana Kebab won't be the same as a hand-chopped lamb.
+Alternatively, you can use lamb mince with a high-fat ratio (minimum of %30).
+However, the taste and the texture of Adana Kebab won't be the same as a hand-chopped lamb.

 • Red pepper paste - Turkish red pepper paste is a rich, delicious paste made with juicy, spicy red peppers and I use it quite often in my Turkish recipes.
 You can buy it from Turkish or Middle Eastern shops or online from Amazon.

-How to Make Authentic Adana Kebab?
+How to Make Adana Kebab - Adana Kofte

-This simple recipe for Adana Kebab is very easy to make.
-However, you need a special knife called the "Zırh" to achieve the best results.
 This knife is used for combining lamb meat pieces with tail fat, a special technique called "zırhlama" in Turkish.
 This technique is the most important part of making a delicious & authentic Adana Kebab.

-hand chopped lamb meat
+hand chopped lamb meat in a glass bowl

-Hand chopped lamb meat
+Hand-chopped lamb meat

 Today, however, like with most traditional recipes, there are different variations of this kebab recipe.
 You can use ground lamb instead of hand-chopping your meat.
 The taste will be different and it will lose its authenticity but it will still be delicious.